ryanRfox/bitshares-core/worker-proposals/core_team-budget-2018.md

 BitShares Core Team Member 'Contract Work' Guidance:
 ====================================================

 This section is to be considered guidance, not a legal statement.
 The BitShares Decentralized Autonomous Community (BitShares DAC) 'owns' the funds collected by this Budget Worker and are made available as compensation to individuals performing 'contract worker' as described elsewhere in this document.
 Effort contributed by individuals is considered 'at-will' as no formal 'employment contract' is able to be formed between BitShares DAC and the 'contract worker' at this time.
 Neither the BitShares Blockchain Foundation nor the BitShares Committee or any individuals serving those entities are considered 'employers' of any 'contract worker'.
 The Coordinator, nor any other BitShares Core Team Member or Role is considered the 'boss' nor an 'employer' of any individual.
-All effort performed is a contribution to the BitShares DAC adhering to the MIT license.
+All effort performed is a contribution to the BitShares DAC adhering to its MIT license.

+The BitShares DAC values a healthy work/life balance.
+Each Team Member is encouraged not to contribute more hours than is customary in their jurisdiction for 'full time equivalent' work, as the role is considered 'exempt' from overtime compensation.
+The budget accommodates 'bonus pay' of 40 hours upon accumulating 1000 hours within a rolling 12-month period, payable at the average rate during that period, thus resetting both counters.
+This facilitates 40 hours per week for 25 weeks to be compensated as 26 weeks, or the equivalent of an annual salaried position with two weeks holiday.
+National and religious observances are also important to a healthy work/life balance.
+The budget accommodates up to 10 'observance day' compensations per calendar year at the rate prorated to the rate and average working days in the week before and after the week containing the observance day.

-Each BitShares Core Team Member performing effort for the BitShares DAC acknowledges no recourse nor remedy is available from the BitShares DAC, BitShares Core Team Members nor author.
+Each BitShares Core Team Member performing effort for the BitShares DAC acknowledges no recourse nor remedy is available from the BitShares DAC, any other BitShares Core Team Member nor author.

 Coordinator (Full Time - 40 hours per week)
 ===========================================